Regulations Summary and Area Map

-- The Florida Forest Service (FFS) requires a daily-use fee at some of their areas.
-Hunters are exempt from paying these fees during scheduled hunts and scouting days.
-For information on general recreation and fees, please contact the FFS at 850-488-1871.
+- The Florida Forest Service requires a fee at some day-use areas and all campgrounds.
+Hunters are exempt from paying day-use fees 2 weeks prior to and during scheduled hunts.
+All campground and other fees apply.
+For information on general recreation and fees, please contact the Florida Forest Service at 850-681-5950.

 - No person shall operate any vehicle on managed lands controlled by the FFS at a speed greater than 30 mph, unless otherwise posted.